- Search The Registry

 - My Account

 *Harold H. Brown was born on this date in 1924.
 He was a retired U.S. Army Air Force officer, World War II prisoner of war (POW), and former combat fighter pilot in Korea.

 Harold Brown was born in Minneapolis, Minnesota.
 His parents were originally from Talladega, Alabama, but moved to Minnesota to escape Jim Crow segregation.
+He had a younger brown Lawrence.
 Inspired by his 6th-grade dreams of becoming a pilot, the then-16-year-old high school junior Brown spent $35 in savings to take flight lessons at Wold-Chamberlain Field in 1941.
 Though his mother was angry about his expenditure, Brown's father defended Brown's decision as prudent of Brown's own volition.
 Though the neighborhood kids would tease and call him "Lindbergh,” Brown would come to appreciate the role of his early flight lessons.

 After graduating from North High School in Minneapolis, Minnesota, Brown applied to U.S. military flight school.
 Though he passed the U.S. Army Air Corps' mental exam prerequisite, Brown failed the physical weight-height proportion prerequisite: The requirement mandated a weight no less than 128.5 pounds; Brown weighed 128.25 pounds.
 The attending physician advised Brown to drink an egg-filled ice cream malt the morning and evening before Brown's retest.
 After weighing 128.75 pounds during the retest, Brown passed his physical requirement, reporting four months later to the Tuskegee Air Force Base for pilot cadet training in December of 1942.
 On May 23, 1944, the 19-year-old Brown graduated from the Tuskegee pilot cadet training program's Class 44-E-SE, receiving his wings and commission as a 2nd Lieutenant, and he trained in the PT-17, BT-13, and AT-6 aircraft.